HEREISCB/OrpheusTTS_lowend-colab/README.md

 - `<yawn>`
 - `<gasp>`

+## Long Form Text Processing

+The new Long Form feature lets you generate speech for larger text inputs:

+1. **Text Chunking**: Text is automatically split into manageable chunks at sentence boundaries
+2. **Parallel Processing**: Process multiple chunks simultaneously based on the batch size setting
+3. **Parameter Optimization**: The Long Form tab offers optimized default settings for extended content
+4. **Simple Assembly**: All audio chunks are automatically combined into a single cohesive output file

+This is ideal for:
+- Articles and blog posts
+- Scripts and dialogues
+- Books and stories
+- Any text content that exceeds a few paragraphs

 ## Troubleshooting

 If you encounter "KV cache" errors, the setup script should address these automatically.
 If problems persist, try:
 - Reducing `max_model_len` in the `orpheus_wrapper.py` file
 - Ensuring your GPU has enough VRAM (recommended 12GB+)
 - Setting `gpu_memory_utilization` to a lower value (0.7-0.8)
+- For Long Form processing, try reducing the batch size to limit memory usage

 ---